Hayley Mills: Television resurgence and reception

 In 1981, Mills returned to acting with a starring role in the UK television mini-series The Flame Trees of Thika, based on Elspeth Huxley's memoir of her childhood in East Africa.
 The series was well received, prompting her to accept more acting roles.
 She then returned to America and made two appearances on The Love Boat in 1985, and an episode of Murder, She Wrote in 1986.

 Always welcomed at Disney, Mills narrated an episode of The Wonderful World of Disney, sparking renewed interest in her Disney work.
-In 1985, she was originally considered to voice Princess Eilonwy in Disney's 25th animated feature film The Black Cauldron, but was later replaced by the veteran British voice actress Susan Sheridan.
+In 1985, she was originally considered to voice Princess Eilonwy in Disney's animated feature film The Black Cauldron, but was later replaced by the veteran British voice actress Susan Sheridan.
 Later, she reprised her roles as twins Sharon and Susan for a trio of Parent Trap television films: The Parent Trap II, Parent Trap III, and Parent Trap: Hawaiian Honeymoon.
 She also starred as the title character in the Disney Channel-produced television series Good Morning, Miss Bliss in 1987.
 The show was cancelled after 13 episodes and the rights were acquired by NBC, which reformatted Good Morning, Miss Bliss into Saved by the Bell without any further involvement from Mills.
 In recognition of her work with The Walt Disney Company, she was awarded the Disney Legends award in 1998.

 Mills recalled her childhood in the 2000 documentary film Sir John Mills' Moving Memories, which was directed by Marcus Dillistone and produced by her brother Jonathan.
 In 2005 she appeared in the acclaimed short film, Stricken, written and directed by Jayce Bartok.
-In 2007 she began appearing as Caroline in the ITV1 African vet drama Wild at Heart; her sister Juliet Mills was a guest star in series 4 of the drama.
+From 2007 to 2012, she appeared as Caroline in the ITV1 African vet drama Wild at Heart; her sister Juliet Mills was a guest star in the drama, which was the first time they had appeared on screen together.

 In 2010, Mills appeared in Mandie and the Cherokee Treasure, based on one of the popular Mandie novels of Lois Gladys Leppard.
+In 2011, she starred in the film Foster alongside Toni Collette.
+Mills guest-starred in episodes of Midsomer Murders and Moving On in 2014.
+In 2019, she had a role in the television series Pitching In set at a holiday park in Wales.
+In 2021, Mills played Michael Sheen's mother in the film Last Train to Christmas, and in 2022 she had a recurring role in the television thriller series Compulsion.

-In 2023 she appeared in the fifth series of the ITV crime drama Unforgotten as Lady Emma Hume.
+In February 2023 she appeared in the fifth series of the ITV crime drama Unforgotten as Lady Emma Hume.
+In September 2023, Mills appeared in an episode of The Wheel of Time.